stanislavglazko/devman_bot/README.md

 3) wait answer in telegram

+### How to deploy

+1) push the code to your github

+2) create a Heroku account and new app on Heroku

+3) connect your github to heroku

+4) fill Config Vars in settings of your app

+5) press Deploy Branch in Manual deploy

+6) send you work

+7) wait answer in telegram

 ### Project Goals

 The code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org/).